rmt-07-glasgow-fox/fancy-todo/server/api_doc.md

 {
-  "title": "<title to get insert into>", "description": "<description to get insert into>", "due_date": "<due_date to get insert into>", "status": "<status to get insert into>"
+  "title": "<title to get insert into>", "description": "<description to get insert into>", "status": "<status to get insert into>",
+  "due_date": "<due_date to get insert into>",
 }
 ```